 Retrieval activities are incorporated into lessons to make discrete connections to prior learning and sequentially build their knowledge.
-Children are assessed throughout each topic, including use of multiple choice questions.
-Assessment data is uploaded to AskEddi.
+Children are assessed throughout each topic, before completing an application of knowledge exit task.
+Class overviews are then completed and analysed by subject champions.